Pink-Crab/Perique-Registerables/docs/Post-Type.md

 }
 ```

+### $template_lock
+> @var bool|'all'|'insert'
+> @default false

+Setting as false will not lock or restrict the blocks as defined by the template.
+Setting as `all` will not allow the adding/removing/moving of blocks. `insert` will allow the moving of blocks, but not adding/removing them.

 ## Methods

 The Post\_Type class comes with a few methods you can use for setting and modifying the defined values.

-### public function metaboxes\(\): void
+### public function meta boxes\(array): array
+> @param Meta_Data[]

-> @return void
+> @return Meta_Data[]

-This method is used for creating and defining all the metaboxes used for this post type.
-The method should be used to populate the $metaboxes array with partially completed MetaBox objects, then when the Post\_Type is registered, the metaboxes are automatically added and rendered.
-See the example below.
+This method is used for creating and defining all the meta boxes used for this post type.
+The method should be used to populate the $meta boxes array with partially completed MetaBox objects, then when the Post\_Type is registered, the meta boxes are automatically added and rendered.

 ### public function meta_data\(\): void

 > @return void

 This method is used to push meta data to the post type.
-This allows for the creation of fully populated WP_Meta data, complete with validation, permission, rest schema and defulats.
+This allows for the creation of fully populated WP_Meta data, complete with validation, permission, rest schema and defaults.
 Just push populated Meta_Data instances to the $meta_data array.
 You do not need to set the type, or subclass (post type) as these are set automatically.

 ### public function slug\(\): ?string